gnstaxo/vlaskola/README.md

 `$ flask init-db`

-And create the role "admin".
+Create the role "admin" and give it to a registered user.

 `$ flask roles create admin`

+`$ flask roles add admin your@email.com`

 ### Exam access
 In order to make exams visible to users you'll need to create roles for them like so